 Steven Hrotic is a part-time faculty member in religion at the University of Vermont in Burlington.
 He is the author of Religion and Science Fiction: The Evolution of an Idea and the Extinction of a Genre.

-Robert Geraci is a professor of religious studies at Manhattan College in Riverdale, N.Y., where he teaches a course on science fiction, fantasy and religion.
-He is the author of Apocalyptic AI: Visions of Heaven in Robotics, Artificial Intelligence and Virtual Reality.
-He frequently blogs about religion and science and religion and science fiction.
+Robert Geraci is a professor of religious studies at Manhattan College in Riverdale, New York, where he teaches a course on science fiction, fantasy and religion.
+He is the author of Virtually Sacred: Myth and Meaning in World of Warcraft and Second Life and Apocalyptic AI: Visions of Heaven in Robotics, Artificial Intelligence and Virtual Reality.

 Michael Collings is a writer and former professor of English at Pepperdine University in Malibu, Calif., and author of a biography of Orson Scott Card, an award-winning science fiction author who has used portions of the Book of Mormon in his works.
 Collings traces a link between belief in Mormonism and an affinity for science […]